mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 #### General Guides:
 - Main deck contain 20 cards
+- Not a Stall/Burn deck type
 - No any Xyz related monsters
 - No any Egyptian-God monsters
 - No any non-support Trap cards
 - No any staple hand-trap cards
 - No any Pendulum related cards
 - No any Coin/Dice based effects
-- No any skill-card in Main deck
 - Can search or summon from deck
 - Preferably has backrow removal
 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - One copy card must be in archetype
 - Can be combination of 2 archetypes
+- No any card from skill in Main deck
+- Tuner monsters must part of archetype
 - One ace monster must part of archetype
-- Normal-Effect-Ritual-Fusion-Synchro-Link
 - Prioritize deck concistency over OTK/FTK
 - Foil Order: Basic-Glossy-Legend-Prismatic
+- Normal-Effect-Ritual-Fusion-Synchro summons

 #### Dragon Decks:
 - Can be Fusion/Synchro deck